rsnyderaustin/Ecommerce-Data-Analysis/README.md

 LIMIT 5
 ```

+---
+The original dataset has a separatable table for translating the Spanish 'product_category_name' in the 'products' table to English.
+The query below joins the two tables, replacing the Spanish 'product_category_name' column with the English translations.
+The resulting table then replaces the original 'products' table.

 ### Translate 'product' table product names from Spanish to English
 ```
 SELECT distinct p.product_id, pcnt.product_category_name_english, p.product_photos_qty, p.product_weight_g,